charliecalvert/CloudNotes/Assignments/GitHubApi.md

 module.exports = tokens[0];
 ```

-But you must get your own token from GitHub.
+You will need to get your own token from GitHub.
 It's in:

 - **Settings | Developer Settings | Personal Acccess Tokens**